-Model relates to commuter trips on a single freeway between a suburb and the central city.
-Besides the freeway there are some alternate routes.
+Model relates to commuter trips on a single freeway sensible to congestion between a suburb and the central city.
+Besides the freeway there are some alternate routes that consumers can take without congestion.

-Each commuter a has a preferred alternate route that is best in the sense that it has the lowest costs, say g_a , among alternatives to the freeway.
+Each commuter a has a preferred alternate route that is best in the sense that it has the lowest costs, say $g_a$ , among alternatives to the freeway.